h2non/toxy/README.md

 There're some other similar solutions to `toxy` in the market, but most of them don't provide a proper programmatic control and are not easy to hack, configure and/or extend.

-`toxy` provides a powerful hacking-driven solution with a proper low-level interface and programmatic control with an elegant API and the power, simplicity and fun of node.js.
+`toxy` provides a powerful hacking-driven and extensible solution with a convenient low-level interface and extensible programmatic control, serveds with a simple and fluent API and the power, simplicity and fun of node.js.

 ### Concepts